deepankarm/org-jina-examples/face-db-search/README.md

     image: jinaai/hub.executors.encoders.image.facenet
 ```

-This way we can pass the image  tag of docker container containing the Encoder
+This way we can pass the image tag of the Docker container containing the Encoder

 ## <a name="custom-encoder">Custom Encoder</a>

-Jina has a documentation on using the available Executors and overiding them with Custom Executor according to your needs.
-Here we build a custom encoder using [FaceNet](https://arxiv.org/abs/1503.03832).
+Jina has documentation on using available Executors and overriding them with a Custom Executor according to your needs.
+Here we build a custom Encoder using [FaceNet](https://arxiv.org/abs/1503.03832).

 ### Write Custom YAML File